-QuickBooks Integration (Basic): Include Stripe Fees to Keep Balances Accurate
+QuickBooks integration (Basic): Include Stripe fees to keep balances accurate

 Note: This section is for Stripe secure credit card processing services only.
 Stripe takes a fee for each individual transaction while CPACharge collects one monthly fee for all transactions.
 You don’t need to turn on this feature if using CPACharge.

 When a client pays you online, a Stripe processing fee is deducted from the payment.
-This results with the payment amount on your bank statement being less than the payment amount in your QuickBooks Undeposited Funds account, where your TaxDome payments go.
+This results in the payment amount on your bank statement being less than the payment amount in your QuickBooks Undeposited Funds account, where your TaxDome payments go.
 Because of this, QuickBooks may not find the proper transactions to match unless you do the following:

 Step 1.
-Add a Bank Payment Account in QuickBooks
+Add a bank payment account in QuickBooks

 Since Stripe maintains a balance of funds on their platform for your services, they act like any other bank account for your business.
 It’s a good accounting practice to create a new bank account in QuickBooks for the funds Stripe holds.
 When Stripe transfers funds to your actual bank account, you'll transfer those funds in QuickBooks from your Stripe bank account to your actual bank account.

-Go to Bookkeeping, then to Chart of Accounts, click New, then create a dedicated checking account, named, for example, Stripe Bank Account and click Save and Close.
+Go to Transactions, then to Chart of Accounts, click New, then create a dedicated checking account, named, for example, Stripe Bank Account and click Save and Close.
 This shows where the money to pay the expenses is coming from.

 Step 2.
-Add an Expense Account in QuickBooks
+Add an expense account in QuickBooks

 Step 3.
-Set up Expenses for Stripe Fees on TaxDome
+Set up expenses for Stripe fees on TaxDome

 This can be done only by a firm owner or admin: